 Scoville Scale Chart For Common Peppers

-As promised, here’s a table listing some common peppers along with their SHU rating.
+As promised, here’s a Scoville units chart for some common peppers along with their SHU rating.

 |Pepper Type||Scoville Heat Units (SHU)|